 On 14 June 2021, Issamary Sanchez Ortega, Ambassador of Panama to France has signed the Convention on the International Organization for Marine Aids to Navigation.

-Panama has a long-standing relationship with IALA since 1999 when they first joined. considering the high importance of the maritime area covered by the country and that an IALA membership and cooperation would be valued assets.
+Panama has a long-standing relationship with IALA since 1999 when they first joined.
 As one of the world’s major flag states, responsible for a large percentage of the world’s commercial shipping they are also primary user of IALA-developed services.
 In 2015, they hosted a Safety of Navigation Seminar on Hydrography and Aids to Navigation services, the first one delivered to a Competent Authority of a Single State, delivered by the Worldwide Academy with the participation of the IHO.
 The objective was to enhance the awareness and competency of managers and officers responsible for the safety of navigation in Panama and update participants on the latest developments relating to hydrography and Aids to Navigation (AtoN).
 In 2016, they also hosted a IALA World-Wide Academy Risk Management Toolbox Seminar with a worldwide participation.
-They are strongly supportive to the change of status and are preparing to ratify the Convention soon.

 On 8 June 2021, Mr Teemu Tanner, Ambassador of Finland to France has signed the Convention on the International Organization for Marine Aids to Navigation.

 Finland has been a member of IALA since 1959.
 They were first Elected to Council in 1994 by the 7th General Assembly in Honolulu, the United States, and then constantly re-elected.
 Finland has been very supportive to the work of IALA .
 They are very active in the legal advisory panel and particularly from the beginning of the diplomatic process.
 They are also active in the Technical committees and they are part of the IMC.